openhab/openhab-docs/configuration/nginx.md

 ## Setting up a domain

 To generate a trusted certificate, you need to own a domain.
-To aquire your own domain, you can use one of the following methods:
+To acquire your own domain, you can use one of the following methods:

 |Method|Example Links|Note|
 |:-|:-:|:-|